Debby Ryan: Career

-On February 17, 2012, Ryan starred in another Disney Channel movie entitled Radio Rebel as Tara, a very shy teenage who dreads speaking to anyone in her school, but in the privacy of her bedroom, she incorporates the most famous radio persona of the internet under the nickname 'Radio Rebel'.
+On February 17, 2012, Ryan starred in another Disney Channel movie entitled Radio Rebel as Tara, a very shy teenage girl who dreads speaking to anyone in her school, but in the privacy of her bedroom, she incorporates the most famous radio persona of the internet under the nickname 'Radio Rebel'.
 She released a cover version of "We Got the Beat", by The Go-Go's, as the promotional single for the film on February 21.
-On August 31, 2012 she voiced the character Spike in the Tinker Bell film Secret of the Wings.
+On August 31, 2012, she voiced the character Spike in the Tinker Bell film Secret of the Wings.
 Also in 2012, she formed the indie band The Never Ending with guitarist Kyle Moore and drummer Johnny Franco.
 She plays several instruments, including the guitar, piano, and keyboard.

+In July 2012, Ryan started work on a clothing line for 2013.
+She said she was in the beginning stages of building herself a fashion brand and revealed that she has been looking into designers and interviewing brands she might like to work with.
 In 2013, Ryan starred in the film Kristin's Christmas Past as Haddie.
-She recorded an appearance in the film Muppets Most Wanted, released on March 21, 2014, as Savana, but the scene was deleted.
+She recorded an appearance in the film Muppets Most Wanted, released on March 21, 2014, but the scene was deleted.
 The scene was later reinstated in the Blu-ray release's extended version.
 On June 1, The Never Ending released their debut single, "Mulholland Drive", with a premiere on the Billboard website.
 Their debut EP One was released on June 24, featuring album art with a circus-theme.
 She also appeared in the show TV series Mighty Med as Jade and was guest mentor in the fifth season of Fashion Police.
 On April 17, 2015, an episode of Girl Meets World premiered featuring Ryan as Aubrey Macavoy.
 On June 23, 2015, The Never Ending debuted their new single, titled "Secondhand".
 Later that year, the band toured as an opening act for the North American leg of Fifth Harmony's Reflection Tour.